-Figure I-4, Staffing by Functional Area as of December 2007 shows that of 1,240 filled positions, 56% are devoted to operating and maintaining the water and wastewater treatment and transport systems; 23% to administration and support and MIS functions, and 9% to facilities planning, design, construction.
+Figure I-3 below illustrates staffing by Functional Area as of June 2008 and shows that of 1,233 filled positions, 56% are devoted to operating and maintaining the water and wastewater treatment and transport systems; 23% to administration and support and MIS functions, and 9% to facilities planning, design, and construction.
 Water and Wastewater Quality functions, and metering and monitoring, particularly Boston Harbor and Massachusetts Bay monitoring activities and industrial discharge and enforcement programs, account for 10% of all staff.